Your guide to choosing a lift pass this season

 - Exploring new terrain

-Depending on how much time you have to ski or snowboard, you can’t go wrong with a day or multi-day pass.
-It will ask you to select the mountain you’ll use your pass at, Cardrona or Treble Cone, so you should think about what kind of skier or snowboarder you are.
+Depending on how much time you have to ski or snowboard, you can’t go wrong with a day or Multi Day Pass.
+When you go to book, you’ll need to provide the dates and the mountains you want to use your pass at, Cardrona, Treble Cone or both, so settle on what kind of skier or snowboarder you are before you buy!

 If you’re into parks, wide groomed runs and steady progression, Cardrona is for you.